Variance reduction for additive functional of Markov chains via martingale representations: Setup

-where \(f:\) \(\mathcal{X}\longrightarrow \mathbb{R}\) and \(\pi\) is a probability measure supported on \(\mathcal{X}.\) If the dimension of the space \(\mathcal{X}\) is large and \(\pi(f)\) can not be computed analytically, one can apply Monte Carlo methods.
+where \(f:\) \(\rset^d \rightarrow \mathbb{R}\) and \(\pi\) is a probability measure supported on \(\rset^d\) equipped with its Borel $\sigma$-field.
+If $d$ is large and \(\pi(f)\) can not be computed analytically, one can apply Monte Carlo methods.
 However, in many practical situations direct sampling from \(\pi\) is impossible and this precludes the use of plain Monte Carlo methods in this case.
-One popular alternative to Monte Carlo is Markov Chain Monte Carlo (MCMC), where one is looking for a discrete time (possibly non-homogeneous) Markov chain \((X_p)_{p\geq 0}\) such that \(\pi\) is its unique invariant measure.
-In this paper we study a class of MCMC algorithms with \((X_p)_{p\geq 0}\) satisfying the the following recurrence relation:
+One popular alternative to Monte Carlo is Markov Chain Monte Carlo (MCMC) where one is looking for a discrete time (possibly non-homogeneous) Markov chain \((X^{x}_p)_{p \in \nset_0}\) such that \(\pi\) is its unique invariant measure.
+In this paper we study a class of MCMC algorithms with \((X^{x}_p)_{p \in \nset_0}\) satisfying the following recurrence relation: